systembolaget/Decibel-monitor-with-ESP32-and-Adafruit-IO/README.md

 # Physical computing wireless tutorial - Decibel monitor with ESP32 and Adafruit IO

 Easy Arduino TX.
-Monitor noisy location dB with peak hold, display on a NeoPixel RGB LED ring with FastLED, and transmit to Adafruit IO
+Monitor noisy location dB with peak hold and decay, display on a NeoPixel RGB LED ring with FastLED, and transmit to Adafruit IO

 ### Result